flutter/website/src/docs/cookbook/networking/fetch-data.md

       await http.get('https://jsonplaceholder.typicode.com/posts/1');

   if (response.statusCode == 200) {
-    // If the call to the server was successful, parse the JSON return Post.fromJson(json.decode(response.body));
+    // If the call to the server was successful, parse the JSON. return Post.fromJson(json.decode(response.body));
   } else {
     // If that call was not successful, throw an error.